 Chittenango Landing Canal Boat Museum: Once an important waterway connecting New York City all the way to the Great Lakes, today the Erie Canal offers illuminating looks at history.
 At this museum, which features the only recovered historic dry dock in New York State along the canal, learn about how boats were built and repaired along this key route.
 It’s located inside Old Erie Canal State Historic Park, which has a 36-mile trail along the remains of the Old Erie Canal, with landmarks such as historic bridges and small aqueducts along the way.
 The park also offers outdoor recreation, including fishing, bicycling, hiking, and in winter, snowmobiling.

 Schoharie Crossing State Historic Site: See the incredible ruins of the Schoharie Aqueduct at this site dedicated to the preservation and interpretation of the Erie Canal.
-The visitor center, open by appointment only, features the Pathway to Empire exhibit, tracing the history of the canal and its impact on the growth of New York State and the United States.
+The visitor center features the Pathway to Empire exhibit, tracing the history of the canal and its impact on the growth of New York State and the United States.
 Outside, the grounds offer opportunities for hiking, biking, cross-country skiing, and snowshoeing with up-close views of the Erie Canal.

 Fenimore Art Museum: Housed in a gorgeous property overlooking Otsego Lake in a house once owned by famed American novelist James Fenimore Cooper, this museum is a must-visit for American folk art fans.
 It is also home to the Thaw Collection of American Indian Art, which spans more than 1,000 years of art history and which has traveled to renowned institutions such as The Met for special exhibitions.

 North Pole Village (pictured): As Christmas approaches, check in on Santa and his helpers at Santa’s Workshop in the hamlet of North Pole Village, in the shadow of Whiteface Mountain.
 Started in 1949 and considered to be the nation’s oldest theme park, Santa’s Workshop is open year-round for fans of Jolly Old St. Nick, but it shines during the holiday season, when events like Yuletide Family Weekends help amp up the spirit.
 These weekends, aimed at families with children ages 2-10, delight with a visit from Santa himself and other activities.
-After sundown, experience the Village of Lights (weekends from November 28-December 27, plus December 21-23 and 26-30), with roasted marshmallows and the chance to feed Santa’s reindeer.
+After sundown, on winter weekends, experience the Village of Lights to really get your family in the holiday spirit!

 XC Ski Center at Lapland Lake: Interested in trying cross-country skiing for the first time or simply want to up your game?
 This Adirondacks school, founded by an Olympic cross-country skier, has rentals and lessons with trained instructors for all levels.
 Once you’re up and skiing, prepare to ski some of the most beautiful woodland trails anywhere as you glide through the Adirondack Preserve.